akashshawdev/IT-Asset-Management-System/README.md

 ## Screenshots

-> Dashboard, Tickets, User Onboarding, and Workstation pages - all functional with real SQLite persistence.
+> Dashboard, Tickets, User Onboarding and Workstation pages - all functional with real SQLite persistence.

 ---